paul1999/vision-processor/README.md

 ## Usage

-1. Compile `vision_processor` on all video data processing computers, setup Python on the computer intended to inspect and configure vision.
+1. Compile `vision_processor` on all video data processing computers, setup Python on the computer intended to inspect and configure the vision.
-2. Configure one `config-minimal.yml` for each camera (on the corresponding processing computer, skip the `geometry` section for now) and
-   `geometry.yml` on the configuration computer.
+2. Configure one `config-minimal.yml` for each camera (on the corresponding processing computer, skip the `geometry` section for now) and `geometry.yml` on the configuration computer.
 3. Start `vision_processor` with correct configuration for each camera.
 4. Start `python/cam_viewer.py --cameras <X>` on the configuration computer.
 5. Adjust the orientation and position of the cameras.
    If blobs are overexposed (more white than colorful) set manual camera exposure and gain values (see `config.yml`).
-6. Capture a single frame from each camera (`ffmpeg -protocol_whitelist file,rtp,udp -i python/cam[X].sdp -vframes 1 cam[X].png`)
-   and complete the `geometry` section of each camera config with it.
+6. Restart `vision_processor` for the generation of a new sample image `img/sample.[X].png` and complete the `geometry` section of each camera config with it.
 7. Restart all `vision_processor`s (to reload the config).
 8. Start the `python/geom_publisher.py`.